 The Department's primary Conference Rooms are 1190 and 1121 in WIMR-1 and 2409 in WIMR-2.
 Meetings and some social functions of the department are held in these rooms.
-To reserve a conference room for meetings or to schedule it for a dissertation defense, contact JoAnn Kronberg at 262-2171 or Lyddia Ruch-Doll at 265-6116.
+To reserve a conference room for meetings or to schedule it for a dissertation defense, utilize the Room Reservation System or contact Alyssa Mohr at 262-2171 or Lyddia Ruch-Doll at 265-6116.